 No matter which type of sauna session you choose, don’t forget to hydrate and follow best practices for how to use a sauna.

-Wet Sauna vs Dry Sauna: FAQs
+Wet Sauna Vs Dry Sauna: FAQs

 Do wet saunas grow mold?

 More moisture always means a higher risk of mold and mildew, but if you take care of your sauna according to the manufacturer’s instructions, you shouldn’t have any problems with this.
-Vented steam rooms have a lower risk of mold growth, and leaving the sauna door open for a bit after your session can help, too.
+Vented steam rooms have a lower risk of mold growth, and leaving the sauna door open for a bit after your session can help, as well.

 Does a dry or wet sauna make you sweat more?